newtonhaven/Pong-Game-SFML/README.md

-# Pong Game with SFML (singleplayer or local multiplayer)
+# Pong Game with SFML (singleplayer / local multiplayer)

 ### This is a implementation of the classic Pong game using SFML graphics and audio library of C++.